adamtgit/final_project_cs1051/README.md

 Link to video walkthrough: https://www.youtube.com/watch?v=dm4vrHJlvN8&t=7s

+How to access our code: Google Docs folder --> game folder --> script.rpy

 Why We Chose This Project:

 Both of us are pre-medical students taking computer science to help broaden our perspectives/skill sets so we decided to make a final project that would combine both of these interests in a fun way.